PrinceXaine/Expanded-Emerald/README.md

 # What isn't Expanded Emerald?
   1. This ROM does not add new generational content, such as: Pokémon, abilities, moves, held items, etc.
   2. This ROM does not include the physical/special split.
+  3. Besides the intro, this game does not change the vanilla story.

-# What is Expanded Emerald?
+# What **is** Expanded Emerald?
-Expanded Emerald is a Decomp ROM hack designed to make Pokémon Emerald the best vanilla+ ROM hack around.
-It contains dozens of new features, enhancements and expansions.
+  1. Expanded Emerald is a decomp ROM hack designed to revamp the original game without changing the core experience.
+  2. Expanded Emerald contains many difficulty/nuzlocke knobs and several expansions to existing content to flesh out the game further.
+  3. Expanded Emerald offers a chance for the player to obtain any of the original 386 Pokémon in the cartridge, without trading.
+  4. Expanded Emerald also allows most of these Pokémon to be transferred LEGALLY to future generations.

 # EXPANSIONS
   1. **Safari Zone Start**: Player catches their first Pokémon from the Safari Zone instead of getting it as a gift.